 4. Broaching fixtures

-Broaching fixtures are used whenever it’s necessary to fix a workpiece in place so that it can be operated on by a broaching tool.
-The broaching fixture has the function of maintaining the broach in an exact position so that a precise finish can be obtained.
+Broaching fixtures are used to fix a workpiece in place so it can be operated on by a broaching tool.
+The broaching fixture has the function of maintaining the broach in an exact position.
+This to get a precise finish.

 5. Component tray